plone/guillotina/docs/source/installation/logging.md

 # Logging

-Logging configuration is built into `guillotina`'s configuration syntax.
+Logging configuration is built into Guillotina's configuration syntax.

 If the `logging` setting is provided, it is simply passed to Python's `dict` config
 method: https://docs.python.org/3.6/library/logging.config.html#logging-config-dictschema

 ## Example guillotina configuration

-To log errors for guillotina for example:
+To log errors for Guillotina for example:

 ```json
 {